 Roofs, Gutters & Downspouts

 With the spring thaw, this is your opportunity to inspect your house and garage roofs for damaged or missing shingles, as well as removing all debris from your gutters and downspouts.
 Any house and garage must have gutters and downspouts installed and in good working condition.
 Repairs to your gutters and downspouts do not require a permit.
 However, a permit is required if you tear off and replace your roof shingles.
-If your roof has only one layer of shingles, you may add a layer without a permit, but more than two layers of shingles may cause structural damage to the building.
+If your roof has only one layer of shingles.

 Sheds & Accessory Buildings

 Prior to placing a building on your property, a permit is required.
 Buildings that are 200 square feet or less must be a minimum of 5 feet from the property line.
 Larger buildings require foundation and building construction approvals.

 Canvas structures may not be used for carports, sheds or living quarters.
 These structures do not conform to the Ohio Building Code and are not permitted to be installed in the City of Whitehall.
 Please call the Whitehall Building Department at 614-237-8612 for help and guidance.